iput-object/Filter.Ai/README.md

 3. If classified as "spam" or "uncivilized":
    - The message is deleted
    - The user is banned from the group
-   - The incident is logged to `banned_logs.csv`
+   - The incident is logged to `banned_logs.csv` or to @t.me/filterAiLogs
 4. If the message is safe, the bot notifies that no action is needed

 ## Logging

-All ban actions are logged to `banned_logs.csv` with the following information:
+LOCAL: All ban actions are logged to `banned_logs.csv` with the following information:
 - Timestamp
 - User ID
 - Username
 - Reason (spam/uncivilized)
 - Message content
+PRODUCTION: All bans will be logged to @t.me/filterAiLogs (Depends on the CHANNEL_ID)

 ## Technical Details